— Breed of the Month —

 Your dog will quickly learn the pecking order of the pack and look for the weak links.
 He will constantly question your authority and attempt to move himself higher up in the pack.

 Because of their high energy, Goldendoodles need a lot of mental and physical stimulation.
-Multiple walks/day and some interactive toys such as the Gamechanger will help.
+Multiple walks/day and some interactive toys such will help.
 Goldendoodles will shadow you everywhere you go and don’t like to be left alone.
 If you’re going to work or will be gone for the day, make sure you leave them with things to do or their destructive behaviors will kick in out of boredom.

 One word of advice: Although great family companions, Goldendoodles are not good watch dogs so don’t put them in a guarding situation.